alishatri/event-management-system/README.md

    - **Delete Registration:**
      - Endpoint: `DELETE /delete/:id`

 Thank you for using the Event Management System!
-Happy coding!